manikhanuja/data-science/README.md

 ##### May 23, 2015
 ## Description for run_analysis.R script

- **Note:** Script is written on windows platform.
+ **Note:** Script is written on Windows Platform.
 To execute it on OSX, changes to path variables will be required. "\\\" needs to replaced with "/".
 ##### 1. Download and Unzip Data
 ```
   url <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"